Back to blog

 Feedback, dispatched one at a time

 The feedback track walks every prior stage before touching the current one, so an upstream finding gets attention before forward progress resumes.
-The agent never picks which FB to address next.
+The agent never picks which finding to address next.
 There's no pick to make — the cursor has already enumerated them in priority order, and the next tick will hand back the head of the queue.
 One instruction at a time, all the way down.

-What's left for prompts (and where they live)
+What's left for prompts

 Brian's piece names a real ceiling, and a smarter model isn't what gets you under it.
 A smaller ask is — one move at a time, decided on disk, with the prose describing the work inside each move's own clean window. v4 is the cleanest version of that idea H·AI·K·U has shipped, and it's still the same idea we started with.